neok/oioi-documentation/README.md

 - sphinx-autobuild
 - readthedocs theme

-Run `pip install Sphinx sphinx-autobuild sphinx_rtd_theme`, if you have pip installed.
+Run `pip install -r requirements.txt`, if you have pip installed.